First-Time Homebuyer Tax Credit Explained

 Alternative Options Available to First-Time Buyers

-While the First-Time Homebuyer Act of 2021 is still under consideration, it’s understandable for buyers to want to explore other options.
+While this act is still under consideration, it’s understandable for buyers to want to explore other options.
 Here are some alternatives that may prove beneficial.

 The Downpayment Toward Equity Act of 2021